torchlard/Notes/Java/JVM.md

 ## reachability analysis
+GC root can be: VM stack, static obj, method area frequent obj,
+- native method stack referenced obj

 choose some objects as GC root, search from root downward if obj not accessible -> garbage

+### marking
+obj must be marked twice before dead if obj no finalize() / finalize() called => no need first mark if need finalize(): put in F-Queue, execute by Finalizer thread

+finalize() not guarantee executed
+- maybe obj execute finalize() too slowly / dead loop
+- if obj link itself with any other obj in finalize()
+  - when 2nd mark:
+    - then escape from GC
+    - else GC

+=> don't use finalize(), very uncertain

+### GC in method area
+collect useless constant and class

+useless class condition (need all)
+1. all instance collected
+2. that class's ClassLoader collected
+3. corresponding java.lang.Class not referenced by reflection

+## GC algorithm
+### Mark-Sweep
+1. stage 1: mark
+mark all obj need to be collected
+2. stage 2: sweep
+collected marked objects

+problem:
+1. low efficiency of mark and sweep
+2. memory fragmentation

+### copying
+divide all memory into 2 half, each time only use one half
+- when whole memory used up, copy alive obj to another half
+- collect whole half memory

+adv: efficient, easy
+problem: need double memory

+### optimized copying
+since 98% object died soon, no need 1:1 divide
+- larger one as Eden, 2 smaller Survivor space (default 8:1)
+- each time use Eden & 1 survivor
+- when collect, copy alive obj to another Survivor

+adv: only 10% memory wasted

+if survivor not enough to store all alive obj, move to old generation

+### mark-compact
+first half same as Mark-Sweep, when collect, move alive obj to one end, then clear memory outside boundary

+### generational collection
+divide memory space according to alive age
+- normally new + old generation
+new: when most obj die, use copying algorithm
+old: when most obj alive, use Mark-Sweep/Mark-Compact algorithm

 ## lifecycle
 1. created